marckean/marcseparation/_docs/21-dad_is_a_good_dad.md

     src="https://www.youtube.com/embed/bplzhkNkYdA?playlist=bplzhkNkYdA&loop=1&Version=3&autoplay=1&mute=1&showinfo=1&rel=0">
 </iframe>

-### Boss Day
+### Yes Day

-Similar to the movie of the same name.
+Similar to the [movie of the same name](https://www.youtube.com/watch?v=Y-3Vr8Ut8d0).
 I gave the kids points for doing jobs at my place.
-Chloe managed to get enough points to have her very own **boss day** - she was the boss for this very one day.
+Chloe managed to get enough points to have her very own **yes day** - she was the boss for this very one day.
 So it was off to the shops, as this is what she wanted to do.

 <iframe width="420" height="315"
     src="https://www.youtube.com/embed/weHhTMzBIls?playlist=weHhTMzBIls&loop=1&Version=3&autoplay=1&mute=1&showinfo=1&rel=0">